 "She didn't tell me anything.
 Except that you're running away."

 "I'm not running.
 Except to the gym.
 I need that workout really badly," she said lamely.

 "Come on, Jordan.
-Be real with me.
+Be real with me here.
 What's going on?"

-"Hell yes it does.
+"Hell yes, it matters.
 What are you running from, Jordan?
-It's time to be real with me here.
+It's time to be honest with me here.
 I want to help you."